About Academic Innovators

 Richard K. Gaumer

-Richard (Rick) K. Gaumer is a founder and principal of Academic Innovators.
+Richard (Rick) K. Gaumer is founding principal of Academic Innovators.
 He has a long and distinguished business and higher education career in internal corporate management and assisting troubled higher education institutions become stronger and more sustainable.

 Later, Mr. Gaumer was a successful CFO for Strategic Data Systems (SDS) during the 1990’s when it grew to become a national leader in custom software systems for the property and casualty insurance industry.
 During this time, he worked with his alma mater, Lakeland University, to develop unique curricula in a joint co-op relationship between the two entities to develop systems talent for SDS where the student paid little or nothing for their education.
 SDS eventually was sold to a larger systems organization and is now operated by CGI.